 Best Italian Restaurants in Beverly Hills

-In Beverly Hills, you’ll find cuisines from around the world, with Italian being our specialty.
-Whether you’re searching for more traditional dishes or classics with a modern twist, a bustling family-style restaurant or something a bit more romantic, we promise you’ll find any of these six eateries a truly unforgettable experience.
+In Beverly Hills, you’ll find cuisines from around the globe, with Italian being our specialty.
+Whether you’re searching for more traditional dishes or classics with a modern twist, a bustling family-style restaurant or something a bit more romantic, we promise you’ll find any of these eateries a truly wonderful experience.

-For a full list of Italian restaurants in Beverly Hills, click here.
+For a full list of restaurants in Beverly Hills, click here.